 Most traumatic dental injuries occur among children and teenagers, but people of any age can be affected, typically as a result of sports mishaps, automobile accidents, or bad falls.
-Regardless of the cause, you may need to visit an oral surgeon if you’ve experienced a traumatic dental injury.
+Regardless of the cause, you may need to visit an oral surgeon or dentist in St. George, Utah if you’ve experienced a traumatic dental injury.

 Any dental injury, even if apparently mild, requires immediate examination by a dentist or oral surgeon.
 Sometimes, neighboring teeth suffer an additional, unnoticed injury that will only be detected during a thorough exam.

-Depending on the extent of your dental injury, the oral surgeon may work as a team with endodontists and restorative dentists to return your mouth, jaw, and teeth to proper form and function.
+Depending on the extent of your dental injury, the oral surgeon may work as a team with endodontists and restorative dentists in St. George, Utah to return your mouth, jaw, and teeth to proper form and function.
 It’s essential to take traumatic dental injuries seriously.
 If you suspect that your or a loved one’s jaw is broken, go to the emergency room immediately.

 Dislodged (Luxated) Teeth